nocturaf/go-remote-config/README.md

 # Firebase Remote Config with Golang
-A simple example og using the Firebase Remote Config REST API.
+A simple example of using the Firebase Remote Config REST API.

 # Setup
 1. Create service account from your **Firebase Console -> Project Settings -> Service Account** and download the JSON file.